AspariDev/slugcat-village-wallpaper/README.md

 - Open Wallpaper Engine
 - Apply the Wallpaper
 - Enjoy!
+### Others
+- In the [releases]() you can download the "SlugVillage.exe" file, the one that it's running in the programs!

 ## Features
 - Custom slugcats with different colors and traits